 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-A survey of 1,576 researchers by Nature revealed that over 70% of researchers cannot reproduce another scientist’s experiments1.
-If you consider how often your work relies on protocols or results from other labs, you can begin to comprehend the size of the problem.
+A survey of 1,576 researchers by Nature revealed that over 70% of researchers cannot reproduce another scientist’s experiments1.Given how often our work relies on protocols or results from other labs, this is a major problem.

-This irreproducibility correlates to an enormous amount of wasted time and money; a paper by Andrew Bradbury in 2015 estimated that $1.6 billion was spent on poorly characterized antibodies world-wide2.
-However, since this paper was written, this estimate has more than doubled to $3.5 billion3.
+This irreproducibility correlates to an enormous amount of wasted time and money; a paper by Andrew Bradbury in 2015 estimated that $1.6 billion was spent on poorly characterized antibodies worldwide2.
+Since this paper was written, this estimate has more than doubled to $3.5 billion3.

 Figure 2: Examples of how many papers are affected by non-specific antibodies from Abcam’s Reproducible Science Week webinars.
 Speakers: Andrew Bradbury, Pablo Engel, Peter McPherson, and Angelo De Marzo.

-Figure 3: Abcam's recombinant anti-TLE1 [EPR9386(2)] antibody (left) being tested on knockout and wild-type samples against our monoclonal anti-TLE1 [OTI1F5] antibody (right).
+Figure 3: Abcam's recombinant anti-TLE1 [EPR9386(2)] antibody (left) being tested on knock-out and wild-type samples against our monoclonal anti-TLE1 [OTI1F5] antibody (right).